imgspc/geocache-compression/README.md

 make install
 ```

-## Testing

-Good idea for later.

-## Running
+### Running Alembic

-Download `Alembic_Octopus_Example.tgz` from the [google code downloads page](https://code.google.com/archive/p/alembic/downloads) into your downloads folder and unzip it in place.
-To use it, you need to have built Alembic with HDF5 support (which is not the default), since the example is ancient.

-Full loop.
-Run this from the build directory (so you can clean it out easily).
+Run this from the build directory of this (so you can clean it out easily).
 ```
 cd build
 ../install/bin/abc-parse ~/Downloads/Alembic_Octopus_Example/alembic_octopus.abc > octopus.json